-At Bedford Hall Methodist Primary School, we recognise our school context and have designed our curriculum with the intent that pupils build the secure foundations required to become successful and aspirational adults who seek opportunities, take responsibilities as moral citizens and gain life experiences that extend their horizons.
+At Bedford Hall Methodist Primary School, we recognise our school context and have designed our exceptional curriculum with the intent that pupils build the secure foundations required to become successful and aspirational adults who seek opportunities, take responsibilities as moral citizens and gain life experiences that extend their horizons.
 We want children to leave school as ‘well rounded’ individuals.

 The school vision ‘Learn, Love, Live: Without Limits’ is interwoven within our curriculum intent and design.
 The breadth of our curriculum is designed with three goals in mind: